F0lak/dm_open_ref/ref/skin/lock.md

 +   none

-Allows one pane to \"lock\" the splitter so if this Child control is resized, the splitter will stay put on that side.
+Allows one pane to "lock" the splitter so if this Child control is resized, the splitter will stay put on that side.

 > [!TIP]